Read our announcement about a partnership with Clalit IDN in Israel for Snap&Go

 The company was founded in 2017 by Shlomo Matityahu and Alon Negbi, with over 15 years of experience in improving operational and business processes in hospitals.
 The company’s flagship product is an advanced image processing and machine learning sensor operating in a cloud SaaS configuration, capable of documenting and managing 98% of the clinical and operational information of medical implant data used during surgery and thus relieving the medical staff from this administrative and logistical burden.
 The sensor protects patient safety by monitoring product integrity and alerting expired or recalled items, thus helping to meet stringent regulatory requirements for digitally managing and documenting information.

-The company’s solutions help maximize the business potential of operating and procedure rooms which until the advent of IDENTI’s technology were considered “gray areas” when it comes to tracking available and consumed inventory.
+The company’s automated inventory management solutions help maximize the business potential of operating and procedure rooms which until the advent of IDENTI’s technology were considered “gray areas” when it comes to tracking available and consumed inventory.
 The sensor makes it possible to streamline inventory management at the point of use and thus get a complete picture of the costs and charges for surgeries and medical procedures, which are the main source of income for hospitals.
 Among the company’s clients are the largest medical companies in the world, such as Johnson & Johnson, Medtronic, research medical facilities and world-renowned hospitals.